Pylons/pyramid/docs/narr/views.rst

-Such a registration as the one directly above implies that the view name will be ``my_view``, registered ``for_`` any model type, using no permission, registered against requests which implement any request method or interface.
+Such a registration as the one directly above implies that the view name will be ``my_view``, registered ``for_`` any model type, using no permission, registered against requests with any request method / request type / request param / route name / containment.

 If your view callable is a class, the ``bfg_view`` decorator can also be used as a class decorator in Python 2.6 and better (Python 2.5 and